-Procida has been on my radar since my well-traveled friend, Janice, visited several years ago sharing drool-worthy pictures on Facebook of pastel-colored homes cascading down a cliff to sparkling blue seas below.
-I immediately added Procida to my wish list and this seemed like the perfect place to start our Italian holiday.
+Procida has been on my radar since my well-traveled friend, Janice, visited several years ago.
+She posted day-after-day of drool-worthy pictures of pastel-colored homes and shops cascading down a cliff to the sparkling blue sea below.

 But first, Naples

-The only down side of visiting the Amalfi Coast is its gateway…the (in my view) seedy city of Naples.
+The only downside of visiting the Amalfi Coast is its gateway…the (in my view) seedy city of Naples.
 Yes, yes, there are some lovely parts to Naples.
-And I visited there alone on RTW #4 and had no issues.
-In fact, I quite enjoyed it.
+I visited the city alone on Round the World #4 and had no issues.

 But I’m afraid Naples isn’t the safest place for tourists these days.
-Pickpockets are rampant and we later even spoke to an Australian couple on the train who had seen a tourist mugged in broad daylight the day before.
+Pickpockets are rampant and we even spoke to an Australian couple on the train who saw a tourist mugged in broad daylight the day before.

 A Sweet Sleep in Naples

-It’s always a good sign when a place is a local favorite and based on their glowing recommendations, we couldn’t wait to get there the next day.
-But first, some rest.
+It’s always a good sign when a place is a local favorite.
+Based on their glowing recommendations, we are now positively giddy for our first glimpse of the island tomorrow.

 Positively Perfect Procida